karle-eglantine/karle-eglantine.github.io/README.md

 ## About Me

 I am a Ph.D. student at Inria Lille-Nord Europe in MODAL Team since November 2020.
-I work under the direction of Cristian Preda and Hemant Tyagi on inverse problems on graphs.
-I work in particular on inverse problems on dynamic graphs, such as ranking using time-varying data.
+I work under the direction of Cristian Preda and Hemant Tyagi.
+I am interested in statistics, especially in inverse problems on dynamic graphs.

 You can find more information about me in my CV.